ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

 Verification is implemented by the following traits and services:
 * **Structural Verification:**
-  * `zebra_network::init`: Provides a downloader service that accepts a `BlockHeaderHash` request, and parses the peer response into a `Block` struct.
   * `zebra_chain::ZcashDeserialize`: A trait for parsing consensus-critical data structures from a byte buffer.
 * **Semantic Verification:**